 Not surprisingly, this year’s Work Programme is heavily focused on simplification – with 11 out of the 18 legislative initiatives in the WP aimed at simplification (not limited to just sustainability aspects).
 The Commission is aiming to cut the administrative burden across the board by at least 25% for all companies and by at least 35% for SMEs.

-The following is a list of the key EU initiatives that are the most relevant to ESG and sustainability – these are set out in Annexes to the Work Programme.
+The following is a list of the key EU initiatives that are the most relevant to ESG and sustainability.
+These are set out in full in Annexes to the Work Programme.

 EU INITIATIVE | STATUS | MORE INFORMATION